shannonwells/RFCs/delegation.md

 ## Proposal

-The proposed solution is to give End Users the ability to create an on-chain MSA Id through an authorized Provider.
-End Users can also transparently authorize and manage their own Providers and permissions, either directly using a native token or through an explicitly authorized Provider.
+The proposed solution is to give someone the ability to create an on-chain MSA Id through an authorized Provider.
+One could also transparently authorize and manage their own Providers and permissions, either directly using a native token or through an explicitly authorized Provider.
 Additionally, we allow MSA ids` to be directly created using the native FRQCY token.

-The method for creating and managing these delegations without requiring the End User to have a token balance is by cryptographically signed payloads that are validated on chain.
+The method for creating and managing these delegations without requiring the MSA account holder to have a token balance is by cryptographically signed payloads that are validated on chain.
 The delegator signs a payload using their own, typically wallet-based keys, however the delegator key is a Polkadot `AccountId` and may have a token balance.

 ### API (extrinsics)
 _NB: "extrinsics" is the Polkadot term for on-chain transactions._